Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Pre-training Objectives

 \subsection{Denoising Autoencoder Objectives}

-Denoising autoencoder objectives take partially corrupted inputs and recover the original ones.
-Most TaLMs apply token MLM on tables following the way on NL sequences~\cite{devlin2018bert}.
-However, unlike NL, the cell and the column are unique and essential components for tabular data, so some works also took them into consideration when designing denoising objectives.
+For denoising autoencoder objectives, TaLMs take partially corrupted inputs and recover the original ones.
+Most TaLMs applied token-level MLM on tabular sequences in the same way as NL sequences.
+More advanced denoising objectives considered the table structure information such as cell and column.